SharifAIChallenge/AIC20-DockerFiles/README.md

 # How to use aic images

-You can use ansible playbooks written in :
+You can use ansible playbooks written in: [AIC-GameRunnerManager](https://github.com/SharifAIChallenge/AIC-GameRunnerManager)

 But manually:
 (Change all example.com to master ip)

-### build images
+### Build images

 build images with commands bellow:
 ```